netw0rm/atlaskit/packages/droplist/docs/USAGE.md

 # Droplist

-This is a base component which should be used to build all the 'dropdown' lists.
+This is an internal component which should be used to build all the 'dropdown' lists.

 ## Try it out